laserbat/unix-voodoo/README.md

 cyclic-tag.sed
 ---

 Implementation of a cyclic tag system in sed.
-Possibly the simplest proof of sed being turing complete when using only `s///` regexp syntax and a single loop.
+Possibly the simplest proof of sed being turing complete when using only single `s///` substitution applied in a loop.

 It takes the initial word and production rules as an input, separated by '!'.
+After the last word, input must end with the following string `!1:P1!0:` with `P1` replaced with the first production word.

 Running an [example cyclic-tag system from wikipedia](https://en.wikipedia.org/wiki/Tag_system#Cyclic_tag_systems) with this code looks like this:

-    > echo '11001!010!000!1111!' | ./cyclic-tag.sed | head
+    > echo '11001!010!000!1111!1:010!0:' | ./cyclic-tag.sed | head

 cp.sh